PAC-Bayesian Soft Actor-Critic Learning: Experiments

-\item [b)] Using a probabilistic critic also for random optimal action search brings an additional performance boost. \end{itemize} We evaluate the performance of an online trained agent with respect to its Area Under Curve (AUC) of per-episode rewards as a measure of learning speed and the highest per-episode reward as a measure of asymptotic performance.
-We report experiments in six continuous state and action space environments with varying levels of difficulty: pendulum, cartpole swingup, inverted double pendulum, half cheetah, ant, and humanoid.
+\paragraph{Performance metrics.} We compare the performance of PAC4SAC to the state of the art with respect to: \emph{(i) Number of episodes until task solved}: $\min(E_\text{solved}, E_\text{max})$ is the minimum between the first episode where a model exceeds $r_\text{limit}$ in five consecutive episodes and the maximum number of training episodes $E_{\max}$.
+It measures how quickly an agent solves the task. \emph{(ii) Cumulative Regret} defined as $\sum_{i=1}^{E_\text{solved}} (r_\text{limit} - r_i)$, where $r_\text{limit}$ is a cumulative reward limit for an episode to accomplish the task in the environment and $r_i$ is the cumulative reward for episode $i$.
+It measures how efficiently the agent solves the task.

+\paragraph{Experimental details.} We report experiments in four continuous state and action space environments with varying levels of difficulty: Cartpole Swingup, Half Cheetah, Ant, and Humanoid.
 We use the PyBullet physics engine \citep{coumans2019pybullet} under the OpenAI Gym environment \citep{brockman2016openai} with PyBullet Gymperium library \citep{benelot2018pybulletgym}.
-Our method can essentially be extended to any actor-critic algorithm, yet we choose SAC\citep{haarnoja2018soft} as our base algorithm due to its wide reception as the state of the art, hence take it as our main benchmarking target.
-We compare also against Proximal Policy Optimization (PPO) \citep{schulman2017proximal} and Deep Deterministic Policy Gradient (DDPG) \citep{lillicrap2015continuous} as representatives of alternative actor-critic designs for deep reinforcement learning.
+While our method is applicable to any actor-critic algorithm, we choose SAC as our base model due to its wide reception as the state-of-the-art.
+We compare against DDPG \citep{lillicrap2015continuous} as a representative alternative actor-critic design.

-We train all algorithms with step counts proportional to the state and action space dimensionalities of environments: $10000$ for pendulum, $30000$ for cartpole swingup, $40000$ for inverted double pendulum, $100000$ for half cheetah, $300000$ for ant, and $500000$ for humanoid.
-Having observed no significant improvement afterwards in preliminary trials, we truncate training at these step counts to keep the AUC scores more interpretable.
-We repeat pendulum, cartpole swingup, inverted double pendulum, and half cheetah experiments $10$ times, whereas the larger ant and humanoid environments $5$ times.
-We take $500$ action samples for PAC4SAC in all experiments unless stated otherwise.
-We give further details of the experiments in Appendix \ref{sec:appendix_experimental_details}.
+We train all algorithms with step counts proportional to the state and action space dimensionalities of environments: $40000$ for Cartpole Swingup, $250000$ for Half Cheetah, and $500000$ for Ant and Humanoid.
+Having observed no significant improvement afterwards in preliminary trials, we terminate training at these step counts to keep the cumulative regret scores more comparable.
+We select $r_\text{limit}$ as $850$ for Cartpole Swingup, $2000$ for Half Cheetah, $2500$ for Ant, and $3500$ for Humanoid according to the final and best cumulative rewards of the models.
+We report all results for five experiment repetitions.
+We take $500$ action samples for PAC4SAC in all experiments.
+We give further details of the experiments in \cref{sec:appendix_experimental_details}.
+Our results can be replicated using our repository: \url{https://github.com/adinlab/PAC4SAC}.
+We present our main results in \cref{fig:results}.
+The table demonstrates a consistent performance improvement in favor of our PAC4SAC in all four environments in terms of both sample efficiency and cumulative regret.